-During your time at Buxton and Leek College, there may things you have to pay for to fully engage with your course, this includes things like; travel to and from college (if you are not eligible for a bus pass), food and drinks if you’re on campus, and any additional costs for uniform, kit or equipment.
+During your time at Buxton and Leek College, there may be things you have to pay for to fully engage with your course, this includes things like; travel to and from college, food and drinks if you’re on campus, and any additional costs for uniform, kit or equipment.

 You may need to plan ahead and budget for these, or depending on your circumstances, you may be eligible for financial support from one of the Bursaries we have available.

 To help make it simple, we use a universal name for all our Bursaries which is ‘The Financial Support Fund’.

 Funding support 2022/23

 The information on this webpage is tailored for learners who enrolled on a programme with us in September 2021 / January 2022.